interviewcrew/hub/prompt_plan.md

     - Protect relevant API routes and pages using this mock authentication.
 2. Create a basic layout for the AM section of the application in `src/app/(am)/layout.tsx`.
 This layout should include:
     - A simple sidebar navigation (using shadcn/ui `Sheet` for mobile and a fixed sidebar for desktop if desired, or just simple links).
-    - Links to: Dashboard (to be created), Clients, Hiring Pipelines, Candidates, Interviewers, Assignment Library.
+    - Links to: Dashboard (to be created), Clients, Positions, Candidates, Interviewers, Assignment Library.
     - A main content area.
 3. Use shadcn/ui components for styling.